 Homework & Reading

-Students are not assigned regular, daily homework except for asking families to read together at home.
-As we start up, home reading books may not be available, so the home reading programs will be introduced at each teacher’s discretion, reflecting the learning needs of each student.
+Students are not assigned regular, daily homework; however, families are strongly encouraged to read together at home.
+Home reading may be introduced at each teacher’s discretion, reflecting the learning needs of each student.
 Assignments that are incomplete may be sent home for further work and/or completion, also at the teacher’s discretion.
-Kindergarten home reading does not usually begin until late winter/early spring.

 Non-Instructional Days and Early Dismissals

-Our Northern Lights School annual calendars encompass the Alberta Education mandate of 180 teaching (instructional) days, with a minimum of 950 instructional hours/year for students in Grades 1 – 4, and 475 instructional hours for students in Kindergarten.
-Our annual calendar is published on the website – the Non-Instructional Days are primarily set by the system and are common across the schools but three days are selected by the school to meet our particular needs.
-Although the calendar is subject to change in terms of dates set for school events, there will be no changes in a school year to Non-Instructional Days.
+Our Northern Lights School annual calendars encompass the Alberta Education mandate of 180 teaching (instructional) days, with a minimum of 950 instructional hours/year for students in Grades 1 – 5, and 475 instructional hours for students in Kindergarten.
+Our annual calendar is published on the website – the Non-Instructional Days are set by the system and are common across the schools.